 According to Salesforce’s State of Sales, Third Edition report, sales reps only spend 34 percent of their time actually selling.
 The sales reps who were surveyed claim they spend too much time on unrelated tasks—managing emails, logging activities, inputting sales data, finding the right person to contact, and creating follow-up tasks—tasks that could, and should, be automated.
-In this post, we’ll cover ten benefits of Salesforce workflow and process automation.
+In this post, we’ll cover ten benefits of Salesforce workflow automation.

 - Automation increases competitive advantage.
-CRMs with tools for sales force automation can help businesses increase sales by up to 29 percent, sales productivity by up to 34 percent, and forecast accuracy by 42 percent.
+CRMs with tools for sales force workflow automation can help businesses increase sales by up to 29 percent, sales productivity by up to 34 percent, and forecast accuracy by 42 percent.
 If you haven’t adopted workflow and process automation for your sales team, you may be falling behind those competitors who focus their highly trained and skilled sales teams on selling, not administrative tasks.

 - Automating processes not only speeds up the tasks, but it also guarantees more reliable information.
 By eliminating manual data entry, you save your reps time on data entry and eliminate human error, ensuring more accurate, consistent, and complete information in your database.
 Plus, it costs less per hour for software to complete menial tasks than paying your sales reps to do them.

 - When lead handling exists across departments such as marketing and sales, automation guarantees the right information gets to the right people at the right time.
 For example, when a lead comes in from marketing efforts, automation ensures that lead is correctly routed to sales based on a set of criteria, preventing it from falling through the cracks.
+For Salesforce CRM users, you can seamlessly combine Salesforce marketing automation with Salesvue.

 - It streamlines activities across your sales team.
 If everyone is performing the same processes in the same way, you are better able to compare your sales team’s individual performances.
 With an apples-to-apples comparison, sales managers can identify the rockstars and those who may need further training.